innovatrics/smartface-integrations/README.md

 ## Notifications Receiver
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NotificationsReceiver" >the code</a>.

+## gRPC Camera Server
+Create sample gRPC Server that can be connected to SmartFace as special type of Camera.
+Check <a href="src/GrpcCamera" >README</a> for more info.

 ## Shared
 In `src/Shared` folder you may find several libraries that are pre-built for reusable purposes